Sir Andre Geim

-- published over 200 research paper including 20 Nature and Science articles and many more in Physical Review Letters and Nature sister magazines
+- Published over 250 peer-refereed (see selected publications) including >30 Nature and Science articles and many more in Physical Review Letters and Nature series magazines.

 2011 Niels Bohr Medal for "outstanding contributions to the development of physics"

 2010 Royal Society Hughes Medal for "discovery of graphene and elucidation of its remarkable properties"